EvernodeXRPL/evernode-docs/docs/source/hosts/evernode-diagnostics.md

 ## 10. No offered lease after installation
 - Now the Evernode installation will only mint the leases, It won't create lease offers for you.
-- It will create the lease offers in next start of the message board.
+- It will create the lease offers at the next start of the message board.
   - You can also run `evernode offerlease` to offer the unoffered leases.

 ## 11. No rewards even if the Host is active